 Another drawback to placing a new layer of shingles on top of an existing roof is the extra labor costs that are associated with ripping everything of and installing new materials.
 Instead of paying for one tear-off, you’ll have to pay for twice the labor.
 You can also put yourself in a position where you’re playing “scavenger hunt” in case your roof leaks down the road.
 Instead of trying to find a leak under a single layer of shingles, you’ll have to find the source of the problem under two layers.

-When to Do a Roof Replacement
+When To Do a Roof Replacement

 Determining when it’s time to replace your roof will depend on a number of factors, which you’ll need to take into consideration every time you’re faced with this kind of decision.
 Do you see signs of a moisture or water damage?
 Did you just go through a recent disaster?
 Your roof might be too old and is leaking almost constantly.
 You might even be thinking about the cost and value of different roofing materials.
-If you’re thinking about doing a roof replacement, be sure to speak to someone at Bayfront Roofing.
+If you’re thinking about doing a roof replacement, be sure to speak to someone at Bayfront Roofing and Construction.
 We’re one of the best roofers in Corpus Christi, and we have a team of people that can help you.